Oppenheimer404/pidriver/README.md

 ```bash
 export PATH=$PATH:/usr/local/go/bin
 ```
-**Note:** This is simply so that you can execute go binaries via terminal from anywhere locally.
+**Note:** This is so that you can execute go binaries via terminal from anywhere locally.

 5. **Reboot** to apply changes using `sudo reboot`